-(21) In instances in which a victim/claimant is approved for charity by a service provider, the charity approval shall be considered a collateral source and compensation shall not be paid to the service provider.
+(21) When a victim/claimant is approved for charity by a service provider, the charity approval shall be considered a collateral source and compensation shall not be paid to the service provider.

-(22) In instances in which the claimant must seek legal guardianship of a minor and/or disabled victim in order to qualify for crime victims' compensation benefits, the Commission may consider reimbursement of legal fees incurred for obtaining guardianship.
-The maximum that may be awarded for legal fees is \$500.
+(22) When the claimant must seek legal guardianship of a minor and/or disabled victim in order to qualify for crime victims' compensation benefits, the Commission may consider reimbursement of legal fees incurred for obtaining guardianship.
+The maximum that may be awarded for legal fees is \$1,000.
 Legal fees incurred for any reason other than obtaining guardianship shall not be eligible for reimbursement.
 The Commission shall not reimburse legal fees in the instance the claimant is not granted guardianship of the victim.